radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 Running the Example
 -------------------

-Running the example will result in an output similar to the one shown below:
+Running the example results in an output similar to the one shown below:

 .. image:: 01_unit_details.png